 M22 is well placed

-At a declination of -23°54', it is easiest to see from the southern hemisphere and cannot be seen from latitudes much north of 46°N.
+At a declination of -23°54', it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 46°N.

-From London (click to change), it will not be readily observable since it will lie so far south that it will never rise more than 14° above the horizon.
+From London, it will not be readily observable since it will lie so far south that it will never rise more than 14° above the horizon.

-At magnitude 5.1, M22 is too faint to be seen with the naked eye from any but the very darkest sites, but is visible through a pair of binoculars or small telescope.
+At magnitude 6.2, M22 is quite faint, and certainly not visible to the naked eye, but can be viewed through a pair of binoculars or small telescope.

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|

 This entry in the observing calendar was provided by In-The-Sky.org